-Waubonsee Community College is hosting events this month to celebrate Black History Month.
-All events will be virtual.
+Waubonsee Community College is hosting events in February to celebrate Black History Month.
+All the programs will be virtual.

 Scheduled events are:

-- “And the Beat Goes On: The Role of Black Music in American Pop” will be hosted by NIU’s Dr. Joseph Flynn.
-He will discuss the emergence of music from Africa through the liberation and celebration Black culture through music on Feb.
-18 at 6 p.m.
+• “And the Beat Goes On: The Role of Black Music in American Pop” will be hosted by Joseph Flynn of Northern Illinois University.
+He will discuss the emergence of music from Africa through the liberation and celebration of Black culture through music at 6 p.m.
+Feb.
+18.

-- “From Slave to Criminal with One Amendment: Viewing and Discussion of the film, 13TH.”
-Join us for an informed and probing discussion surrounding the topics covered in the Netflix documentary film, 13TH by director Ava DuVernay.
-There will be a virtual viewing of the film followed by a short discussion with Dr. Jacki Hartley, Waubonsee instructor of Sociology, on Feb.
-23 at 6 p.m.
+• “From Slave to Criminal with One Amendment: Viewing and Discussion of the film ‘13TH.’”
+Join WCC for an informed and probing discussion surrounding the topics covered in the Netflix documentary film “13TH” by director Ava DuVernay.
+There will be a virtual viewing of the film followed by a short discussion with Jacki Hartley, Waubonsee instructor of sociology, at 6 p.m.
+Feb.
+23.

-- “Learning what we don’t know: The 1619 Project: How slavery shaped America” will be a discussion about the ongoing New York Times initiative which re-examines the legacy of slavery in the United States.
-Waubonsee faculty Dr. Jeanne McDonald and Dr. Amy Powers will lead a discussion about the initiative and how it has sparked a national debate on Feb.
-25 at 6 p.m.
+• “Learning what we don’t know - The 1619 Project: How slavery shaped America” will be a discussion about the ongoing New York Times initiative that re-examines the legacy of slavery in the United States.
+Waubonsee faculty members Jeanne McDonald and Amy Powers will lead a discussion about the initiative and how it has sparked a national debate at 6 p.m.
+Feb.
+25.

-Visit calendar.waubonsee.edu/BHM for more information about these events and register to attend.
+Visit calendar.waubonsee.edu/BHM for information about these events and to register to attend.